Course Search

 Mode of Delivery: In Class

-ENG341H5 • Modern Drama: Late Twentieth-Century to Present Day
+ENG341H5 • Modern Drama: Mid Twentieth Century to Present Day

 A study of plays by such dramatists as Samuel Beckett, Arthur Miller, Tennessee Williams, Harold Pinter, Wole Soyinka, and Caryl Churchill, with background readings from other dramatic literatures.